leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 very scared and puzzled now that the same thing had come upon himself.
 </p><p>
-“&‘Why, what on earth does this mean, John?’ he stammered.
+“‘Why, what on earth does this mean, John?’ he stammered.
 </p><p>
 “My heart had turned to lead.
 ‘It is K. K. K.,’ said I.
 </p><p>
 “He looked inside the envelope.
 ‘So it is,’ he cried.
 ‘Here are the very letters.
 But what is this written above them?’
 </p><p>
-“&‘Put the papers on the sundial,’ I read, peeping over his shoulder.
+“‘Put the papers on the sundial,’ I read, peeping over his shoulder.
 </p><p>
-“&‘What papers?
+“‘What papers?
 What sundial?’ he asked.
 </p><p>
-“&‘The sundial in the garden.
+“‘The sundial in the garden.
 There is no other,’ said I; ‘but the papers must be those that are destroyed.’
 </p><p>
-“&‘Pooh!’ said he, gripping hard at his courage.
+“‘Pooh!’ said he, gripping hard at his courage.
 ‘We are in a civilised land here, and we can’t have tomfoolery of this kind.
 Where does the thing come from?’
 </p><p>
-“&‘From Dundee,’ I answered, glancing at the postmark.
+“‘From Dundee,’ I answered, glancing at the postmark.
 </p><p>
-“&‘Some preposterous practical joke,’ said he.
+“‘Some preposterous practical joke,’ said he.
 ‘What have I to do with sundials and papers?
 I shall take no notice of such nonsense.’
 </p><p>
-“&‘I should certainly speak to the police,’ I said.
+“‘I should certainly speak to the police,’ I said.
 </p><p>
-“&‘And be laughed at for my pains.
+“‘And be laughed at for my pains.
 Nothing of the sort.’
 </p><p>
-“&‘Then let me do so?’
+“‘Then let me do so?’
 </p><p>
-“&‘No, I forbid you.
+“‘No, I forbid you.
 I won’t have a fuss made about such nonsense.’
 </p><p>
 “It was in vain to argue with him, for he was a very obstinate